Los Angeles Police Department resources: Aircraft

-The LAPD Air Support Division maintains 21 helicopters and 1 fixed-wing aircraft.
+One of the largest municipal police air forces in the world, the LAPD Air Support Division maintains 21 helicopters and 1 fixed-wing aircraft.
 Older helicopters were painted silver and blue; newer models use the traditional black-and-white paint schemes, similar to patrol cars.
 The letters "LAPD" appear on the top side of the aircraft in blue, capital letters.
 LAPD air units (known as "Airships") use Eurocopter AS350B2 AStars, Bell 206B-IIIs, and the Bell 412.
 They are equipped with a wide variety of electronics and equipment that include a 30 million candlepower Nightsun spotlight, optical FLIR cameras and electronically stabilized binoculars, a LoJack signal receiver, and police radios.
 The Air Support Division operates from LAPD Hooper Heliport in downtown Los Angeles, and Van Nuys Airport.

 Two officers with at least three years of patrol car service fly in each air unit; they are armed and able to land and make arrests in areas not accessible by other means.
 Air units provide information with regards to barricaded suspects, suspects fleeing on foot or in a vehicle, violent incidents involving large numbers of individuals, and then some.
-Air units are automatically requested when initiating a traffic stop on a Code 5 vehicle, or suspect with known wants or warrants that are a felony, to limit the potential for a vehicle pursuit.
+Air units are automatically requested when initiating a traffic stop on a vehicle or suspect with known wants or warrants that are a felony, to limit the potential for a vehicle pursuit.

-Air units do not fly during poor or inclement weather (particularly dense fog) due to aviation safety procedures.
+Despite not flying during poor or inclement weather (particularly dense fog) due to aviation safety procedures, the ASD averages over 16,000 flight hours per year, or enough to continuous keep 2 assets in the air 22 hours a day.